 By Kyle Peterson

-CHICAGO (Reuters) - The global airline industry so far is resilient to soaring fuel costs, and carriers are showing strong demand for newer, more fuel-efficient planes, the chief executive of Boeing Co
+CHICAGO (Reuters) - The global airline industry so far is resilient to soaring fuel costs, and carriers are showing strong demand for newer, more fuel-efficient planes, the chief executive of Boeing Co <BA.N> said on Monday.

 Speaking to reporters after the company's annual shareholders meeting, Jim McNerney said airlines are coping well with their fuel burdens, which have increased sharply as the price of oil has rallied well north of $100 per barrel this year.